-We want to hear your thoughts on the potential of introducing development contribution incentives for the city centre.
-Are there any other measures you think Council should take to achieve the desired outcomes for our city centre?
+- 11. We want to hear your thoughts on the potential of introducing development contribution incentives for the city centre? - 12.
+Or are there any other measures you think Council should take to achieve the desired outcomes for our city centre?